libssh2/libssh2/docs/libssh2_free.md

 Otherwise, this will call free().

-This function is mostly useful under Windows when libssh2 is linked to one run-time library and the application to another.
+This function is mostly useful under Windows when libssh2 is linked to one runtime library and the application to another.

 # AVAILABILITY